Masks, Hygiene and Sanitation

 All buildings are currently being serviced with custodial services.
 Since not all buildings require the same amount of services, cleaning frequencies and service levels are based on building occupancy and usage.
 Many Buildings have daily weekday service, including the cleaning of high touch surfaces, restrooms, and common areas cleaning.
 If you do not believe your office, suite, or restroom is being cleaned, Contact Facilities and Property Management.

-Classrooms scheduled for use will be cleaned nightly.
+Classrooms scheduled for use are cleaned nightly.
 Classrooms not in use and unoccupied office suites have signs posted to indicate they are not being cleaned.

 Facilities and Property Management has implemented ASHRAE (American Society of Heating, Refrigerating and Air-Conditioning Engineers) recommendations for reducing potential exposure to the coronavirus by increasing outside air and upgrading filtration on building HVAC systems.